 Official website of the Johns Hopkins Antibiotic (ABX), HIV, Diabetes, and Psychiatry Guides, powered by Unbound Medicine.
 Johns Hopkins Guide App for iOS, iPhone, iPad, and Android included.
 Explore these free sample topics:

 -- The first section of this topic is shown below --

-- Anxiety is a common symptom that occurs in response to stressful life circumstances, but can also be a Sx of an anxiety disorder or another underlying disorder (such as major depression).
+- Anxiety is a common symptom that occurs in response to stressful life circumstances, but can also be a Sx of an anxiety disorder or another psychiatric disorder (such as major depression).

 - Diagnosable anxiety disorders may be present in up to 40% of HIV+ pts, but prevalence of anxiety Sxs (without Dx’d disorder) even higher (up to 72%).
 Sxs are twice as commonly reported in women vs. men.

-- Diagnostic overlap with other conditions. >50% of pts with anxiety disorders have comorbid depression.
-Alcohol dependence also common (esp. in women).
+- Much diagnostic overlap with other conditions. >50% of pts with anxiety disorders have comorbid depression.
+Alcohol use disorder also common (esp. in women).

 - Anxiety can increase likelihood of HIV risk behaviors and ART nonadherence.
 Also, HIV+ pts. with panic disorder (PD) and post-traumatic stress disorder (PTSD) experience greater pain intensity and related dysfunction.

 - Common medical conditions associated with anxiety Sx include hypoxia, stimulant intoxication, withdrawal from sedative-hypnotics, seizures, hyperthyroidism, pheochromocytoma.
 Anxiety can also be a side effect of EFV, interferon, or corticosteroid treatment.